glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 ### Tools for Remote File Acquisition

 This can quickly get religious but I am not a fan of most commercial tools.
 Many do WAY too much stuff I don't need or want for my OCD to handle.
 I am not going to bad mouth any particular vendor but there are a lot of solutions that just don't work for my exact needs.
-Some require
+Some require special dongles
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODYzNDMzNTg3XX0=
+eyJoaXN0b3J5IjpbNDk4NjgxMDEwXX0=
 -->